flhps/crset-empirical-experiments/README.md

-# Dataset Generator for Verifiable Credential Revocation
+# CRSet: Privacy-Preserving Credential Revocation Dataset Generator

-This script generates datasets for the research paper "Metadata Privacy for Verifiable Credential Revocation".
-It creates raw Bloom filter cascade data structures along with information to test privacy guarantees for Verifiable Credentials (VCs) revocation mechanisms.
+This repository contains the dataset generation code for the research paper "CRSet: Non-Interactive Verifiable Credential Revocation with Metadata Privacy for Issuers and Everyone Else".
+It generates Bloom filter cascade data structures to evaluate privacy guarantees and performance characteristics of the CRSet credential revocation mechanism.

 ## Background

-This tool supports research on revocation mechanisms for Self-Sovereign Identity (SSI) systems.
-It addresses the challenge of allowing anyone to query the status of a single VC while preventing inference about the wider set of issued or revoked VCs.
-The generated datasets represent raw data structures and associated metadata for privacy analysis.
+This tool supports research on privacy-preserving revocation mechanisms for Self-Sovereign Identity (SSI) systems.
+CRSet allows anyone to verify the revocation status of individual Verifiable Credentials while preventing inference about issuer metrics like total issuance volume or revocation patterns.
+The generator creates test datasets for analyzing both privacy guarantees and performance characteristics.

+## Features

+- Generate Bloom filter cascades with configurable parameters
+- Support for privacy-preserving padding
+- Parallel processing capabilities
+- Flexible output formats for machine learning analysis
+- Performance benchmarking tools
+- Support for both single cascade and paired cascade generation

 ## Setup